 Step 1: Open Docs File and Download as Web Page

 The very first step we need to follow in order to download docs as a web page is to open our docs file in google docs.
-Once we open the docs file, go to “File > Download as > Web PageHTMLml, zipped)” and click on web page option to start downloading your file.
+Once we open the docs file, go to “File > Download as > Web PageHTMLml, zipped)” and click on the web page option to start downloading your file.

 Your file will be downloaded as a zipped file, so you need to use any zip extractor to extract files from the zipped document.